Maryland THC Overview

 Is THC Legal in Maryland?

 Hemp-based delta-8 THC is legal in Maryland, provided the delta-9 THC concentration does not exceed 0.3% in compliance with the 2018 Farm Bill.
 Currently, a person has to be a qualified medical marijuana patient with a Maryland Medical Cannabis Commission ID card to purchase high-THC marijuana legally in the state.
-However, under Question 4, a legislatively referred ballot question, Maryland residents can legally possess and cultivate cannabis with up to 750 mg of THC for personal recreational use.
+However, with the recent approval of Question 4, a legislatively referred ballot question, Maryland residents will by, July 1, 2023, be able to legally possess and cultivate cannabis with up to 750 mg of THC for personal recreational use.

 How Much THC is in Weed?